AbrilCC/Slack-Chatbot/README.md

-# Slack Greeting Bot – Slack Events API + Django
+# Slack Data Analysis Bot – Slack Events API + Django

 A Slack bot built with Django and the Slack Events API.
 The bot listens to events from Slack and responds when a user greets it.
+When sent an .csv file, it can analyze it by your chosen metrics.
 The application runs a Django backend that receives events from Slack through the Events API.
 Since the backend runs locally during development, ngrok is used to expose the local server to the internet.

 Users can:
 * Mention the bot in a channel
-* Send greeting messages
+* Send greeting messages and receive automated responses from the bot
-* Receive automated responses from the bot
+* Send a .csv file and get an get a data analysis

 ## Requirements
 * Python >= 3.11